Layheng-Hok/Shenzhen-Metro/Report/REPORT.md

      - **Triggers**: Implemented triggers to automate and enforce rules for insertions, updates, and deletions in the ride table, ensuring consistency with the ongoing_ride table.

      - **Indexes**: Utilized primary keys and unique constraints which implicitly create indexes, optimizing query performance for key operations.

+- **Transaction**:
+  - **Requirement**: Utilizes transation where necessary.
+  - **Implementation**: To ensure data integrity in the presence of operation failures, JPA's `@Transational` attribute is used on any Java methods that require to modify data in the database, including but not limited to update and delete operations.

   ##  IV.
 CONCLUSION